bvassilo/IoT-Course-AIoT-project/README.md

 environment, etc.
 * The code used to convert the CSV data into a format (data engineering, data preparation), capable of training the models.
+* The configuration file in order for us to run your code based on your settings you chose or created to converge to your optimal solution.
 * The code used to train and evaluate the models.
 * The code could be in a notebook or in scripting format, however, a `README.md` of how to automatically run the data loading, data processing, model training, and model evaluation process as one should be delivered.
 * A short report (~1 page) describing the process that you took to convert the data and generate the model.
 Include your observations on the accuracy of the model regarding the classes’ identification.

+**Important Note:** *Feel free to change any part of code in utilities functions or even create your own.
+However, you have to describe and explain how you decided to proceed with any changes.*

 ## Bonus